 Only recognized organizations are able to submit applications of behalf of a highly skilled migrant.
 That means the organization has to be recognized by the IND as a sponsor.

-Conditions for highly skilled migrant permit in the Netherlands
+Conditions for a highly skilled migrant permit in the Netherlands

 In order to apply for a Dutch highly skilled migrant visa, an employment contract or an appointment decision (or a guest agreement for guest lecturers) must be in place.
 For an internal transfer to a Dutch-based branch of an international company, an employer’s declaration is required from the foreign employer, which should include the duration of the transfer, the type of employment and the income.